May 27, 2026

 Zapier — best for app ecosystem breadth

 Zapier connects 6,000+ apps with a simple trigger-action model.
-It's the default choice for non-technical users who need basic integrations.
+Best for non-technical users who need basic integrations.
+Per-task pricing gets expensive fast (100 tasks/month on free tier).
+Limited AI capabilities.

 Make (formerly Integromat) — best visual workflow builder